Haweswater Reservoir: RSPB

 The Royal Society for the Protection of Birds (RSPB) first became involved at Haweswater because of the presence of golden eagles – the first to return to England in over 170 years.
-The organisation currently leases two farms in the area and has rights to their associated common land.
+The organisation currently leases two farms in the area and has rights to their common land.

 Until 2015, Haweswater was the only place in England where a golden eagle was resident.
 A pair of eagles first nested in the valley of Riggindale in 1969, and the male and female of the pairing changed several times over the years, during which 16 chicks were produced.
 The last female bird disappeared in April 2004, leaving the male alone.

 There was an RSPB viewpoint in the valley for people wishing to see the eagle.
 The last sighting was in November 2015, and it was reported in 2016 that the 20-year-old bird might have died of natural causes.

 Since 2012, the RSPB has leased two farms from the landowner United Utilities.
 The aim is to combine the improvement of wildlife habitats and water quality, with running a viable sheep farm.
 Moorland and woodland habitats are being improved for birds as well as the rare small mountain ringlet butterfly.
 Measures include grip blocking, where the water level of drainage ditches is raised to encourage re-vegetation and reduce erosion, heather replanting, and juniper woodland planting (especially in the ghylls).

 The RSPB have established the largest native tree and plant nursery in the Lake District.
 Seed is collected from the existing plants and trees on-site, grown in the nursery and planted to restore the landscape.